 - The “1” reffersto to the last stage and last hour where the pork ribs will finish cooking unwrapped.
 This is also when sauces and other touches are applied.

-What You Need To Know About Smoking Ribs using this method?
+What You Need To Know About using this method with ribs?

 The thing about the 3 2 1 method that’s so great is that it’s a foolproof way to make sure that the tender meat falls off the bone.